-This policy does not limit the rights of employees covered by the Americans with Disabilities Act (ADA) to seek reasonable accommodations as provided under that law.
-It also does not limit and employee's rights and protections under the Family Medical Leave Act (FMLA).
+This policy does not limit the rights of employees covered by the Americans with Disabilities Act (ADA) to seek reasonable accommodations as provided under that lawas amended.
+It also does not limit an employee's rights and protections under the Family Medical Leave Act (FMLA).